Which method of time scheduling should you use?

 When you have kids, it’s pretty much impossible to schedule your minutes.
 Maybe as your kids get older it becomes a possibility, I don’t know- I doubt it.
 But with kids of any age, your life changes- and the way you plan and schedule your days.
 That isn’t a bad thing- it’s just different and requires an adjustment.

 Why does it depend on your personality?
 Because the best time scheduling method is going to be the one you can stick with.
-Time management is great for a day or two but it’s going to make the most difference if you can stick with it.
+Time management is great for a day or two but it’s going to make the most difference if you can stick with it in the long run!

 Below is listed a variety of ways to manage your time: figure out which one (ones) will help you the most and try them out.